 Examiners generally are not expected to challenge the underlying valuation assumptions, including discount rates and capitalization rates, used in appraisals or evaluations when these assumptions differ only in a limited way from norms that would generally be associated with the collateral under review.

-Make it believable and you get a pass.
+Make it believable and the borrower gets a pass.

 B. Classification of Renewals or Restructurings of Maturing Loans

 Many borrowers whose loans mature in the midst of an economic crisis have difficulty obtaining short-term financing or adequate sources of long-term credit due to deterioration in collateral values despite their current ability to service the debt.
 In such cases, institutions may determine that the most appropriate and prudent course is to restructure or renew loans to existing borrowers who have demonstrated an ability to pay their debts, but who may not be in a position, at the time of the loan’s maturity, to obtain long-term financing.
 The regulators recognize that prudent loan workout agreements or restructurings are generally in the best interest of both the institution and the borrower.

 READ: as long as we’re in this credit crunch if your CRE loans are due and a refi is not possible for whatever reason, as long as the borrower can pay, you work out how you see fit, we understand and we’ll be patient.

 The next few sections don’t provide us much insight as distressed asset deal makers but I think it is informative to see how the FDIC would like the banks to be thinking.

 C. Classification of Troubled CRE Loans Dependent on the Sale of Collateral for Repayment

 This section speak specifically to how to classify the loss or potential for loss with a CRE loan.
 Specifically it indicates that when the sale of CRE is necessary to repay a loan the amount that that property is under water should be classified as “doubtful” but use that term sparingly.